Matt Mauser Speaks Out About Wife Christina, Who Died In Helicopter Crash With Kobe Bryant

-This morning, Matt Mauser — whose wife Christina was among the nine people who died in the helicopter crash in Calabasas, California, on Sunday morning that killed Kobe Bryant and his daughter Gianna — spoke out about the devastating loss this morning on the Today show.
+This morning, Matt Mauser — whose wife Christina was among the nine people who died in the helicopter crash in Calabasas, California, on Sunday morning that killed Kobe Bryant and his daughter Gianna — spoke out about his devastating loss this morning on the Today show.

 According to an NBC News report, Matt held back tears as he discussed his wife and what she meant to their family.